Graylog2/documentation/pages/integrations.rst

 To get started, add a new Palo Alto Networks Input (TCP) in the ``System`` > ``Inputs`` area in Graylog.
 Specify the Graylog Node, Bind address, Port, and adjust the field mappings as needed.

-This input ships with a field configuration that is compatible with [PAN OS 8.1](https://www.paloaltonetworks.com/documentation/81/pan-os).
+This input ships with a field configuration that is compatible with `PAN OS 8.1 <https://www.paloaltonetworks.com/documentation/81/pan-os>`_.
 Other versions can easily be supported by customizing the ``SYSTEM``, ``THREAT`` and ``TRAFFIC`` mappings on the Add/Edit input page in Graylog.